ORMAPtools/ORMAP-python-tools/README.md

 There is a unit test in each python file.
 This means you can develop the code in that file independently, running it in a debugger and confirming it does what you expect before putting together all the pieces.

-So for example, you can start by testing field_update_code.py, and once you are satisfied it runs, move on to field_update_tool.py, and then finally run python_toolbox.pyt as a standalone script.
+So for example, you can start by testing zoom_tool.py, and then run ormap_toolbox.pyt as a standalone script.

 Of course, you could run each from a command line, but you can run it in Visual Studio Code and watch its operation in the debugger, executing one line at a time.

 ## Visual Studio Code